 .
 Migos already were onstage and blowing through their set.
 The crowd was on their feet and dancing to the music, shouting out hooks and choruses and throwing their hands in the air.
 It was a great set for people-watching because there wasn't much to see onstage.

 Migos opened for Future at Ak-Chin Pavilion on June 28, 2017.

 Migos had killer tunes, but not much in the way of stage pizzazz.
 They just casually ambled around the place and gleefully spat out their rhymes.
 They left the heavy lifting of putting on a show to the crowd, who jiggled and twerked and popped and locked and leaned back with abandon.
 The roar that ripped through the crowd when "T-Shirt" came on was almost as deafening as the stage's speakers, which must have been cranked all the way up past 10 to tinnitus.

 Migos heralded the coming of "Bad and Boujee," the song everyone was waiting for, by shouting, "When we say raindrop, you say drop top!"
 The shouts of drop top echoed across the pavilion while video footage of twerking butt cheeks with "Bad and Boujee" written on them played on video screens flanking the stage.
 Hundreds of iPhones went up in the air to record the performance.
 I could see a sea of lit red circles in front of me; they looked like an army of tiny HAL 9000s.

 After Migos finished their set, the stage hands quickly constructed Future's backdrop: two large black signs that read FUTURE and HNDRXX.
 DJ Esco, Future's right-hand man and producer extraordinaire, took his place behind the FUTURE sign.
-The man of the hour stepped onstage to the sinister video game beeps and beats of "Draco," snarling "You ain't never ever get you bitch back" into the mic.
+The man of the hour stepped onstage to the sinister video game beeps and beats of "Draco," snarling "You ain't never ever get you bitch back"